-Joni Mitchell is the famous folk singer who had her first hits in the 1960's, and of whom the Grand American Patriot and Folk Singer Extraordinaire, Pete Seeger, said he proud to call Joni his friend.
+Joni Mitchell is the famous folk singer who had her first hits in the 1960's, and of whom the Grand American Patriot and Folk Singer Extraordinaire, Pete Seeger, said was proud to call Joni his friend.
 In his concerts Pete would often sing Joni's song "Both Sides Now" and add a verse of his own.
 At least ten of Joni's albums have sold a million copies, but ironically, it was Judy Collins who made "Both Sides Now" a top-40 hit (and won a Grammy).
 Sometimes on the Fount of All Knowledge, you might find the song attributed to Judy.
 Nope, it was Joni, and since the 1960's the song has been recorded by people as varied as Frank Sinatra and (get this) Leonard Nimoy.
 Well, we suppose Leonard had to do something after he recorded the unintentionally hilarious Ballad of Bilbo Baggins.
 People are still wondering what prompted Leonard to make the now classic video.
 It was not logical.

 You can hear Joni's composition "Song to Aging Children" in the 1969 movie Alice's Restaurant, a surprisingly successful movie which was the next movie directed by Arthur Penn following his unexpected hit Bonnie and Clyde.
 The song is, we must admit, in one of the less cheerful scenes in a movie, which far from showing happy carefree flower children living in peace, love, and harmony, is actually kind of a downer.